 in this case was more singable than `Oh.’
 That

 That one should not take the words of a poem too literally [Ed.]

-the old flotilla The Irrawaddy Flotilla Company formed in 1865 to ferry troops up and down this great river.
+the old flotilla: the Irrawaddy Flotilla Company, formed in 1865 to ferry troops up and down this great river.
 British-owned, the company operated until the 1940s.
-At its peak in the late 1920s, it was the largest fleet of river boats in the world.
-(A flotilla is 0a fleet of small vessels.)
+At its peak in the late 1920s, it was the largest fleet of riverboats in the world.
+(A flotilla is a fleet of small vessels.)

 In From Sea to Sea Letter II (p.
 219, line 26.)
 Kipling writes: ‘the steamers of the Irrawaddy Flotilla lay like black-backed gulls upon the water.’